cherrypy/cherrypy/sphinx/source/basics.rst

 all of your current sessions will be lost.
 You can store them in memcached or on the filesystem instead.

-Using sessions in your applications is done as follow:
+Using sessions in your applications is done as follows:

 .. code-block:: python